 Durango and Salida (with work throughout the Four Corners region)

 Work outdoors in amazing places.
 Contribute to vital conservation projects on public lands.
 Camp out in the Southwest.
 Get paid for your work.
-Connect with the Southwest Conservation Corps—meaningful outdoor job opportunities are available in beautiful Southwest locales throughout the year.
-SCC also has a special Veterans Fire Corps that recruits only U.S. veterans who desire to transition from service in the military to service to public lands and local communities.
+Residential Crews with the Southwest Conservation Corps blend team building with vital and meaningful conservation projects in beautiful Southwest locales throughout the year.
+Projects include technical trail construction and maintenance, wildfire management and mitigation, wildlife habitat and campground improvement, and a special program for Veterans who have served in the U.S. military.
 If you are positive, motivated, hard working, willing to work and participate as part of a team, don't mind a little dirt under your fingernails, and able to camp in all types of weather conditions, complete an application today.
-Positions run from April through November, with varied start/end dates.
+Now seeking Crew Leaders and Corpsmembers to work from April through November, with varied start/end dates.

 • Four Corners Regional Office